wzljerry/FBFL-A-Flexible-Blockchain-based-Federated-Learning-Framework-in-Mobile-Edge-Computing/README.md

 # FBFL-A-Flexible-Blockchain-based-Federated-Learning-Framework-in-Mobile-Edge-Computing
 This framework is based on our previews research.
+We build a federated learning system and blockchain system from scratch.
 It's a simulation platform for researchers and companies to apply blockchain in federated learning framework, and it can be applied in MEC.
 By far, it's a basic model, which provides most of the functions, such as attacks, data distribution analysis, blockchain consensus, etc. We will update it in the future.

 ## How to run it?
 First, we will clarify the dependencies of this project.